 - the nature or purpose of the light

 - the level of light pollution and the area affected

 - the effect on the person/people affected.

 Some types of premises are exempt, such as, railway premises, public service vehicle operating centres and goods vehicle operating centres.
-Additionally, business premises that can demonstrate it is using best practicable means to reduce light nuisance may use this as grounds to appeal or as a defence if prosecuted.
+Additionally, business premises that can demonstrate it, is using the best practicable means to reduce light nuisance.
+This may be used as grounds to appeal or as a defence if prosecuted.

 How to avoid causing light nuisance